Last Updated on 2025/04/19

 Currently the project is configured to log API accesses made with Flask and to log database queries created by SQL Alchemy.
 This results in an unstructured log stream as seen in Figure 1.

-Using the GitHub Classroom link for this practical, provided by your tutor on edstem, create a repository to work within.
+Using the GitHub Classroom link for this practical, provided on edstem, create a repository to work in.

-What’s New We are returning to TaskOverflow roughly from the state at the end of the last practical.
+What’s New We are returning to TaskOverflow roughly from the state at the end of the Scaling Stateless Components practical [1].
 The following notable changes have been made:

 Watchtower has been installed as a dependency.